kubeflow/pipelines/samples/contrib/azure-samples/kfp-azure-databricks/README.md

 - DeleteSecretScopeOp, to delete a secret scope created with CreateSecretScopeOp.
 - ImportWorkspaceItemOp, to import an item into a Databricks Workspace.
 - DeleteWorkspaceItemOp, to delete an item imported with ImportWorkspaceItemOp.
+- CreateDbfsBlockOp, to create Dbfs Block in Databricks.
+- DeleteDbfsBlockOp, to delete Dbfs Block created with CreateDbfsBlockOp.

 For each of these there are two ways a Kubeflow user can create the Ops:
 1) By passing the complete Databricks spec for the Op within a Python Dictionary.